kaloyanterziev/Metal-Supply/README.md

 # Metal Supply

-## Usage
+## Usage - Backend

-To run the application, navigate to the project's root directory, then use this command:
+To run the application, navigate to the project's root directory, make sure you have docker running, then use this command to build the containers:

 ```bash
 docker-compose -f sawtooth-default.yaml up